Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 EAP-FIDO assumes that the FIOD authenticator is already registered with the server, that is, the EAP-FIDO server has access to the public key used to verify the authenticator's response as well as the corresponding credential id.

-On the client side, the supplicant must be configured with the Relying Party ID (see {{openquestions_rpid}}, and, if Passkeys are not used, with a Username.
+On the client side, the supplicant must be configured as follows:

+### Required Configuration items
+* a routing ID (see {{openquestions_rpid}}) - i.e. "the RADIUS realm"
+* a CA Certificate trust store which contains at least the root CA that issued the server certificate on the EAP-FIDO server

+### Optional Configuration items
+* Only if the routing ID is not a suffix of the server's name in the certificate: the exact server name
+* Only if FIDO2 discoverable credentials are not used: a username
+* Only if FIDO2 discoverable credentials are used, and the FIDO2 credential's scope (see {{openquestions_rpid}} is not a suffix of the routing ID: the exact scope for the FIDO transaction

 ## TLS handshake phase